daemon027/kubespray/README.md

 Setup:

-Due to the GFW, firstly we need to install kubernetes and related packages first(packages.txt) and make a VM image for all the kubernetes nodes, the kubernetes related docker images can also be included in the VM image for fast kubernetes installation.
+Due to the GFW, firstly we need to install kubernetes and related packages(packages.txt) in a VM, then make a VM image for all the kubernetes nodes, the kubernetes related docker images can also be included in the VM image for fast kubernetes installation.

 ```ShellSession